wso2/carbon-datasources/README.md

 ## Features:

 * Reading the given configuration xml files and create data source object which internally maintain a connection pool
-* Exposing OSGi Services to add, fetch data source objects.
+* Exposing OSGi Services to fetch and manage data source objects.
 * If specified in the configuration, binding data source objects to the carbon-jndi context.

 ## Important